-Long Short Term Memory (LSTM) (Schmidhuber and Hochreiter, 1997) is one of the most famous types.
-At every step in the sequence, it has a cell with three learnable gates that controls what parts of the internal memory vector to keep (the forget gate f_t), what parts of the input vector to store in the internal memory (the input gate i_t), and what to include in the output vector (the output gate o_t).
-The Gated Recurrent Unit (GRU) (Cho et al., 2014a) is a simplification of this approach, having only two gates by replacing the input and forget gates with an update gate u_t that simply erases memory whenever it is updating the state with new input.
+A recurrent neural network (RNN) is an artificial neural network that can model a sequence of arbitrary length.
+Gated RNNs were proposed to solve some issues of basic "vanilla" RNNs (the difficulty to capture long dependencies and vanishing gradients) (Hochreiter 1998; Bengio et al. 1994).
+The long short term memory (LSTM) (Schmidhuber and Hochreiter 1997) is one of the most famous types.
+At every step in the sequence, it has a cell with three learnable gates that controls what parts of the internal memory vector to keep (the forget gate), what parts of the input vector to store in the internal memory (the input gate), and what to include in the output vector (the output gate).
+The gated recurrent unit (GRU) (Cho et al. 2014a) is a simplification of this approach, having only two gates by replacing the input and forget gates with an update gate that simply erases memory whenever it is updating the state with new input.
 Hence, the GRU has fewer parameters, and still obtains similar performance as the original LSTM.

 An RNN can easily be trained to predict the next token in a sequence, and when applied to words this essentially becomes a language model.
 A sequence-to-sequence model is a neural language model conditioned on another input sequence.
-Such a model can be trained to translate from one sequence to another (Sutskever et al., 2014; Cho et al., 2014b).
-This is the major building block in modern neural machine translation systems, where they are combined with an attention mechanism to help with the alignment (Bahdanau et al., 2015).
+Such a model can be trained to translate from one sequence to another (Sutskever et al. 2014; Cho et al. 2014b).
+This is the major building block in modern neural machine translation systems, where they are combined with an attention mechanism to help with the alignment (Bahdanau et al. 2015).